-Expenses for the year ended June 30, 2018, increased by \$1,491,862 compared to fiscal year ended June 30, 2017, which represents an 8.03 percent increase.
-Salaries and wages increased by \$464,673 and benefits increased by \$248,280 as a result of a cost-of-living adjustment along with the addition of faculty and staff.
-As derived from information provided by the URS, the actuarial calculated pension expense decreased by \$254,818.
-Scholarships and grants decreased by \$33,976.
-Professional and technical education increased by \$27,772.
-Utilities and depreciation expense collectively increased by \$71,694.
-Other operating expenses increased by \$968,237, which was in line with the appropriation revenue increase.
-The College utilized funds to increase square footage at the Brigham City Branch Campus to expand programs in high-demand areas of automated manufacturing and information technology.
-Custom Fit significantly updated facilities and equipment to facilitate student training.
-The College also updated technology within programs, provided increased opportunities for hands-on student projects, and performed needed repairs.
+Expenses for the year ended June 30, 2019, increased by \$1,523,611 compared to fiscal year ended June 30, 2018, which represents a 7.59 percent increase.
+Salaries and wages increased by \$640,502 and benefits increased by \$287,768 as a result of a cost-of-living adjustment along with the addition of faculty and staff.
+As derived from information provided by the URS, the actuarial calculated pension expense increased by \$311,472.
+Scholarships and grants increased by \$93,657.
+Professional and technical education increased by \$33,216.
+Utilities and depreciation expense collectively increased by \$16,338.
+Other operating expenses increased by \$140,658 as a result of funds available from increased appropriations and grants.
+Highlights included starting the Paramedic program, updating software and equipment in Dental Assisting, and enhancing the Automated Manufacturing program to meet the demands of industry.